 So, we capture all the knowledge worker experiences by linking, improving or, if it doesn't exist, creating articles.
 If the question is worth answering or the problem is worth solving, it is worth having in the knowledge base.
 Capture it and let the other KCS processes improve the quality of the articles that turn out to have value.
 If we implement KCS properly, the reuse, improve, or capture activity does not add to our handle time.
 And, the future value we get from reuse can dramatically increase our capacity as well as our speed and consistency in providing resolutions.

-In adoption Phase 4 - Maximizing, we have enough KCS Publishers in the organization to do just-in-time publishing for articles we are confident about.
-In the maximizing phase we must have a fast, closed loop mechanism for feedback; the requestors participate in the "reuse is review" process.
+After we have Built Proficiency in the organization, we have enough KCS Publishers in the organization to do just-in-time publishing for articles we are confident about.
+To do this successfully, we must have a fast, closed loop mechanism for feedback; the requestors participate in the "reuse is review" process.
 Requestors are very quick to point out articles that they don't understand or that don't work.
 With a just-in-time publishing model, we have to be able to respond with corrective actions quickly.

 Reviewing every KCS article that is created is a huge waste of time and money.
 Articles should be written in a way that is sufficient to resolve the issue.
 In the Solve Loop, this means as responders we are responsible for the quality of the KCS articles we interact with.
 We improve KCS articles as we reuse them to increase the KCS article quality with each interaction.
 In this way, we focus only on those articles that are being used.